ruleking/openai-proxy/README.md

 - run `yarn` to install packages
 - run `yarn start` to start

 I use this in combination with [MindMac](https://mindmac.app/).
-Note that need a ChatGPT API key, preferably with GPT4 model rights.
+Note that you need a ChatGPT API key, preferably with GPT4 model rights.